 CLUB SINGLES CHAMPIONSHIP

-Len Matthews trophy
+Len Matthews Trophy

 Below are the three groups that contested the second round:

-And here are the semi-finalists:
+And, here are the semi-finalists:

-Club captain John London with the two finalists after the match.
+Club captain John London with the two finalists after the match

-The new champion Peter Barker receives the trophy.
+The champion receives the trophy.